Electric multiple unit: Types

 On third rail systems, the outer vehicles usually carry the pick up shoes with the motor vehicles receiving the current via intra-unit connections.
+This helps avoiding 'gapping' events where the unit is not in contact with the third rail and needs rescuing.
+For modern EMUs that operate on AC overhead systems, the traction motors have often moved from the power car to separate motor cars.
+The power car retains the transformer and sends the required energy via connectors to the motor cars.
+This helps to distribute weight along the length of the EMU and reduces the maximum axle load and track access/maintenance costs.
+This is not a consideration with DC powered sets as no transformer is required and any other conversion equipment is lighter.

-Many modern two-car EMU sets are set up as twin or "married pair" units.
-While both units in a married pair are typically driving motors, the ancillary equipment (air compressor and tanks, batteries and charging equipment, traction power and control equipment, etc.) are shared between the two cars in the set.
-Since neither car can operate without its "partner", such sets are permanently coupled and can only be split at maintenance facilities.
-Advantages of married pair units include weight and cost savings over single-unit cars (due to halving the ancillary equipment required per set) while allowing all cars to be powered, unlike a motor-trailer combination.
-Each car has only one control cab, located at the outer end of the pair, saving space and expense over a cab at both ends of each car.
-Disadvantages include a loss of operational flexibility, as trains must be multiples of two cars, and a failure on a single car could force removing both it and its partner from service.
+The majority of EMUs are set up as twin/"married pair" units or longer sets.
+In addition to the traction motors, the ancillary equipment (air compressor and tanks, batteries and charging equipment, traction power and control equipment, etc.) are shared between the cars in the set.
+Since no car can operate independently, such sets are only split at maintenance facilities.
+For longer length EMUs (8+ cars) the unit will often have duplicate power, traction & braking systems in two halves of the set, providing redundancy for increased weight and cost.

+Advantages of married pair or longer sets include weight and cost savings over single-unit cars (due to reducing the ancillary equipment required per set) while allowing multiple cars to be powered, unlike a motor-trailer combination.
+Each EMU has only two control cabs, located at the outer ends of the set.
+This saves space and expense over a cab at both ends of each car and provides more capacity.
+Disadvantages include a loss of operational flexibility, as trains must be multiples of a set length, and a failure on a single car could force removing the entire set from service.

+In rare circumstances EMUs can operate like locomotives, hauling push-pull sets of trailer coaches.
+The BR class 432 was an example of this, hauling TC trailer units on services on the South West Main Line.

-As high speed trains
+As high-speed trains

-Some of the more famous electric multiple units in the world are high-speed trains: the Italian Pendolino and Frecciarossa 1000, Shinkansen in Japan, the China Railway High-speed in China, ICE 3 in Germany, and the British Rail class 395 Javelin.
-The retired New York–Washington Metroliner service, first operated by the Pennsylvania Railroad and later by Amtrak, also featured high-speed electric multiple-unit cars, known as the Budd Metroliner.
+Some of the more famous electric multiple units in the world are high-speed trains, including the: